Police pull man out of Tempe Town Lake after indecent exposure call - NewsBreak

 AZFamily

-Tucson man accused of killing, dismembering man over money dispute, police say
+Tucson man arrested after killing, dismembering man he kidnapped over money dispute, police say

-PHOENIX (3TV/CBS 5) -- A man faces kidnapping and first-degree murder charges after police accuse him of kidnapping a man from Phoenix over a money dispute, strangling him to death off Interstate 10, and trying to dismember his body in Tucson.
-According to court documents, the victim’s girlfriend dropped him off at his apartment near 39th Avenue and Camelback on Friday.
-Later that night, she got a text message from him saying he had been kidnapped because “Rod had gotten him into something.”
-Police later identified Rod by another name, Jaron, who was the victim’s childhood friend and current roommate.
+PHOENIX — A Tucson man has been jailed in connection to the murder and dismemberment of a man kidnapped from a Phoenix home last week.
+According to police documents, officers were initially called to investigate a possible kidnapping from a home in West Phoenix on Monday.
+A woman reportedly...

 fox10phoenix.com